 It is crucial that managers and high level ministers understand the problems inherent in healthcare IT.
 Often management who do not understand the importance of a top down all encompassing SOA architecture will not budget sufficient funds to make interoperability a reality.
 It takes a lot of work to do the end to end business process analysis to lay the foundation for a SOA.
-Then change must be managed so that not only the the IT processes are coordinated but also the business processes, the personnel who use them, and the facilities and hardware are all in synch with the changes.
+Then change must be managed so that not only the the IT processes are coordinated but also the business processes, the personnel who use them, and the facilities and hardware are all in sync with the changes.

 What has J P Systems done recently in the Healthcare IT arena?BACK TO TOP

 What is the most difficult challenge facing those who want to implement enterprise wide eHealth solutions?BACK TO TOP

 Arguably the most difficult nut to crack is terminology.
 But recent events are showing great promise.
 SNOMED, which is among the most sophisticated of medical terminologies, used to be a proprietary standard.
 Users had to pay a license fee to use it (more likely, a software vendor paid the fee and passed the cost onto its customers).
 This was a major impediment to SNOMED’s adoption.
 And yet, developing and maintaining such a terminology standard is very expensive proposition – sooner or later someone must foot the bill if the standard is going to be robust enough to be useful.
 This issue was solved when SNOMED’s owners, the College of American Pathologists (CAP), decided to create the International Health Terminology Standards Development Organization (IHTSDO) and transfer the intellectual property rights of SNOMED to IHTSDO.
 IHTSDO licensed the right to use SNOMED to national governments such that each government paid an annual license fee to IHTSDO.
 This allows any citizen of that country to use the terminology free of charge.
 This approach removes the burden of licensing fees that have been hindering the uptake of standardized terminologies, while still providing the funding needed to support the on going efforts of the clinicians involved in building the terminology system.
 IHTSDO renamed itself to SNOMED International.